|Lat/Lon:||45.97412°N / 6.87310°E|

-The Aiguilles Rouges Massif, in addition to the beauty of the rock and the charm of its spiers, offers an exceptional panorama on the Northern side of Mont Blanc, considered one of the most spectacular views of the whole group.
+The Aiguilles Rouges Group, in addition to the beauty of the rock and the charm of its spiers and walls, offers an exceptional panorama to the Northern side of the Mont Blanc massif, considered as one of the most spectacular views of the whole group.
 This fact contributes to add more interest to the climb in the Aiguille Rouge massif.
 The gneiss of Aiguilles Rouges is less rough than the famous Mont Blanc red granite, but it’s rich of sharp holds: the climbing style is very pleasant and technical.

 The starting point is Chamonix-Mont Blanc m 1087